 Here you will be able to find and easily download or print speaker outlines, handouts and PowerPoint presentations of current seminars.
 Materials will be available for up to two weeks after the event.

 Are you aware of illegal contact lens sales or a patient that suffered an adverse reaction to novelty or improperly dispensed contact lenses?
-There are three places where you can file complaints.
+Optometrists and patients can report complaints, adverse reactions, and suspicious business practices online.